Rootfire Cooperative

-Rootfire Cooperative is a not-for-profit record label that was created in 2016, which specializes in zero interest micro loans for bands.
+Rootfire Cooperative is an American not-for-profit record label that was created in 2016, which specializes in zero interest micro loans for bands.
 It is a partnership between Rootfire and Ineffable Music Group.
 Artists maintain 100% ownership of their music.
 The microloan program is also supported by merchandise and music shows.

 Background

 “Launched in the spring of 2016, Rootfire Cooperative is a partnership between Rootfire and Ineffable Music Group that offers interest-free microloans to artists.” – as featured in Forbes, Aug 22, 2017.
 The intention behind developing the label services program was to provide interest-free loans for the production and marketing of recorded music.

 The Movement’s album Golden was the first release on Rootfire Cooperative, followed by albums from HIRIE, Giant Panda Guerilla Dub Squad, The Holdup, Satsang, and Nattali Rize.